CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

 Third party information

-• We collect information indirectly from third parties such as event organisers (e.g. Eventbrite), marketing sites like Mailchimp, survey sites, like Survey Monkey or fundraising sites like JustGiving, where you have agreed to support Caritas and have given your consent.
-We collect this information when you use a third party site such as JustGiving whereby Caritas is the named beneficiary.
+• We collect information indirectly from third parties such as event organisers (e.g. Eventbrite), marketing sites like Mailchimp, survey sites, like Survey Monkey or fundraising platforms like JustGiving, where you have given your consent.
+We collect this information when you use a third party site whereby Caritas is the named beneficiary.
 You may wish to check their privacy statement to find out more about how they will process your data.

 • We collect non-personal data such as IP addresses, details of web pages visited and files downloaded.
 Website usage information is collected using cookies.
 Please see the section on cookies below.